the-au-forml-lab/SERPL2019/index.md

 All of the important deadlines are as follows:

   - Talk Abstracts Due: April 10th, 2019
-  - Notification of Acceptance: April 15th, 2019
+  - Notification of Acceptance: April 22th, 2019
-  - Student Travel Grant Application Due: April 20th, 2019
+  - Student Travel Grant Application Due: May 1st, 2019
-  - Registration closes: April 20th, 2019
+  - Registration closes: May 1st, 2019
   - Seminar: May 11, 2019

 ## Where